 Which Month is Best for Gorilla Trekking in Uganda? | What is the Best Time of Year to See Gorillas in Uganda? | Uganda Gorilla Trekking Best Time to Go

-Gorilla trekking in Uganda is good all year round.
+Gorilla trekking in Uganda is enjoyable all year round.
 Nonetheless, the dry months are the best for the experience.

-These dry months are from June to August and December to February when the rainfall is less and the trails, relatively drier.
+These dry months are from June to August and December to February, when the rainfall is less and the trails are relatively drier.

-The wet season is however also great for Gorilla adventures because the primates do not move to long distances to look for food, thus the experiences may take a relatively shorter time even though you will get muddy.
+The wet season is, however, also great for Gorilla adventures because the primates do not move long distances to look for food, thus the experiences may take a relatively shorter time even though you will get muddy.

 Is Gorilla Trekking Safe in Uganda? | Is It Safe to Visit Gorillas in Uganda? | Is Gorilla Trekking in Uganda Safe?